okhulusi/Qt_Game_OmarK/GameDesignDoc.md

 holding file named example-scoreList.txt has been included for reference.

 ## Picture Information
-Pictures were found at the following website: http://www.spritedatabase.net.
-I do not claim any rights or ownership to these photos.
+Sprites were found at the following website: http://www.spritedatabase.net.
+I do not claim any rights or ownership to any photos used in this project.